 This course examines how past and present feminist anthropologists have used and problematized categories of difference and identity, such as, gender, class, sexuality, race, ethnicity, ability, religion and nationality as they pursue anthropological research.
 Focusing primarily on socio-cultural anthropological research, but also addressing work by linguistic and biological (physical) anthropologists and archaeologists, the course will highlight the theoretical, methodological, and empirical contributions of feminist anthropologists to anthropology and to women and gender studies.
 Credit will be granted for only one of ANTH 323 and ANTH 324 and WMGS 324.
 Cross-listed as ANTH 323.
 Prerequisite: ANTH 110 or ANTH 111/112 or WMGS 100 or WMGS 200 or permission of the instructor.
-Three credits. .
+Three credits.
+Offered 2020-2021 and in alternate years.